ludyna/jsonapi/README.md

 User tokens expire automatically by Redis every 30 min.
 So if API users want to get another token, they can POST auth/login again.

-API users can use auth/logout to logout and delete the current user token.
+You can use auth/logout to log out and delete the current user token.

+I use JSON Serializer (in the app/serializable folder) to help render User objects to JSON.

 # What I would add